 The Stonewall power generating station is built on a 101-acre site in a wooded area located nearly four miles south of Leesburg, Virginia.

-The multi-shaft combined cycle power plant consists of two SGT6-5000F gas turbines, one SST6-5000 steam turbine with a SCon-4000 condenser, two SGen6-1000A generators, one SGen6-2000H generator and two duct-fired heat recovery steam generators (HRSGs).
+The multi-shaft combined-cycle power plant consists of two SGT6-5000F gas turbines, one SST6-5000 steam turbine with a SCon-4000 condenser, two SGen6-1000A generators, one SGen6-2000H generator and two duct-fired heat recovery steam generators (HRSGs).
 All the equipment for the power island was provided by Siemens.

-The power island is integrated with Siemens' SPPA-T3000 instrumentation and control system.
-It is also equipped with Siemens Flex-Plant technology, which allows for faster start-up with considerably low emissions and fuel costs.
+The power island is integrated with Siemens’ SPPA-T3000 instrumentation and control system.
+It is also equipped with Siemens Flex-Plant technology, which allows for a faster start-up with considerably low emissions and fuel costs.

 Reclaimed municipal wastewater from Leesburg town that would usually be diverted to the Potomac River is used to cool the plant.
 It ensures conservation of the region’s natural supply of drinking water and also prevents the discharge of toxic substances into the environmentally sensitive Chesapeake Bay watershed.

 The Stonewall power facility is a zero-liquid-discharge plant with all its wastewater being purified in a treatment facility and then recycled.

 A consortium consisting of Siemens and Bechtel was awarded the turnkey contract to build the Stonewall Energy Project in November 2014.
 It is the fourth plant being delivered by the Bechtel-Siemens consortium for Panda Power Funds after the Temple I, Sherman and Temple II power projects.